dave1010/Asdfghjkl/README.md

 stays close to your focus point without drifting off-screen.
 Key presses are consumed while the overlay is
 active: letters refine the grid, `Space` clicks, and `Esc` cancels.

+On multi-display setups, the 4×10 grid is divided horizontally across all overlay windows so the first keypress selects a screen by column range (e.g. `Q…T` on screen 1, `Y…P` on screen 2).
+Refinements after the first key keep using the per-screen slice, keeping labels and hit testing aligned with the display that owns the tapped keys.

 Read [ARCHITECTURE.md](ARCHITECTURE.md) for a deeper look at the current components and runtime flow.

 The macOS app installs the global CGEvent tap on launch (requires Input Monitoring and